Courses

 Real Estate Development Courses

-RDEV 270 Tax and Accounting for Real Estate Developers (3 Credits)
+RDEV270 Tax and Accounting for Real Estate Development (3 Credits)

-The purpose of this course is to develop an understanding of key tax and accounting principles and how they impact real estate development for students in the real estate development minor.
-The course is geared for science, arts and humanities students who otherwise would not take an accounting course as part of their major..
+An understanding of key tax and accounting principles and how they impact real estate development for students in the minor in real estate development is the purpose of this course.
+This course is geared for science, arts and humanities students who otherwise in their major would not take an accounting course as part of their major.

 An introduction to the basic principles of real estate development: How real estate and communities get built and how value is created.
 The emphasis is on entrepreneurship and an experiential learning approach to the entrepreneurial real estate development process, principles, and practice.